 For the Morne Blanc Trail, I’d say that it would be very easy for most people to hike this without a guide as it is almost impossible to get lost.
 However, sometimes it is definitely worth it to get a guide.
 In this case, I’d recommend it, not to help you get to the top, but to make the Morne Blanc trail experience more enjoyable.

 Hiking in the Seychelles is a great experience due to it’s incredible biodiversity and endemic species of plants and animals found nowhere else on earth.

 For this reason, I chose to hike the Morne Blanc trail with my Seychelles guide and good friend Roddey who runs Guil-Rod Exotiques Tour.
-I had hiked the Mare aux Chochon trail with him a few days prior and let me say, he’s one of the best hiking guides I’ve ever walked with.
+I had hiked the Mare aux Cochon trail with him a few days prior and let me say, he’s one of the best hiking guides I’ve ever walked with.
 He knows absolutely everything about Seychellois history and nature.
-I learnt a lot about the Seychelles from this man that you won’t find in guide books.
+I learned a lot about the Seychelles from this man that you won’t find in guidebooks.

 How To get to the Trailhead

 If you get a guide to the Morne Blanc trail, they’ll arrange all the transport back and forth.
 However, for those who are hiking independently, you’ll need to make your way to the trailhead yourself.